yychentw/leetcode-solutions/1679. Max Number of K-Sum Pairs/README.md

 ## Results

 Time spent: 19m
-Whether to refer to others' solutions:
+Whether to refer to others' solutions: No
-Results of submission to Leetcode:
+Results of submission to Leetcode: Accepted

 ## Review